How to Bet Hockey

 Money Line – This is a bet on which team will win a game (regardless of score).
 Chicago is a +140 money line underdog.
 This means a $100 wager on Chicago money line wins $140 (collect $240 total).
 Conversely, a $160 wager on Vegas money line wins $100 (collect $260 total).

-Additional Hockey Wagers
+Additional Wagers

 -